La Conner

 Community Overview

 Today, La Conner is a balance of people who work and live here, including the Swinomish Tribal Community, Shelter Bay residents from across the Swinomish Channel, fishermen, farmers, artists, and carpenters - a diverse mix of cultures and educational backgrounds.
 La Conner is a regional, national, and international tourist destination.
-If you need a place to refresh, and browse through interesting shops and art galleries; if you want to watch the waterfront or enjoy fine restaurants, inns and bed & breakfasts, then come to La Conner.
+Come to relax and browse through interesting shops and art galleries, watch the waterfront or enjoy fine restaurants, inns and bed & breakfasts.
 You can also enjoy natural beauty and wildlife such as bird watching.
 La Conner is wintering grounds for swans and Canadian geese.
 The fertile farmlands continue to produce food and seed crops and, of course, our annual tulip festival is celebrated around the world.

 Community Resources